jserv/armv8-hello/README.md

-Hello World for bare metal ARM using QEMU
+Hello World for bare metal ARMv8 using QEMU

 Prerequisites
 -------------